vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 YAML files storing Kubernetes API objects configuration can be grouped differently.

-The layout proposed in [guide above](#kubectl-interface) is what we're planing to use.
+The layout proposed in [guide above][anchor_tutorial_kubectl] is what we're planing to use.
 It is in line with the sections above on Vector configuration splitting into the common and custom parts.

 The idea is to have a single file with a namespaced configuration (`DaemonSet`, `ServiceAccount`, `ClusterRoleBinding`, common `ConfigMap`, etc), a single file